SimonBiggs/ipython-geant4-linac/README.md

 NOTE: This will take quite some time and use quite a bit of internet data.

-If you know what you are doing you should read through the install.sh before running it in case there are any options that disagree with your environment. if you are starting from scratch, don't mind where things are installed, and wouldn't know where to begin installing geant4, then the above method is for you.
+If you know what you are doing you should read through the install.sh before running it in case there are any options that disagree with your environment.
+If you are starting from scratch, don't mind where things are installed, and wouldn't know where to begin installing geant4, then the above method is for you.

 Once complete type: